 The fifth floor has a capacity for approximately 519 students in 13 classrooms, a chemistry/biology lab, a physics/math lab, and a physical therapy lab with a classroom.
-There are also 7 offices, 3 storage rooms and mechanical rooms.
+There are also 8 offices, 3 storage rooms and mechanical rooms.

 The sixth floor houses the student union and has the capacity for approximately 700 students.
 It also includes the Student Government office, a game room, and a cafeteria.
-There are also vending machines and wireless access.
+There are also vending machines.